WICG/aom/explainer.md

 ```

 To place the new virtual node in the accessibility tree, you can append
-a child to another AccessibleNode.
+a child to another `AccessibleNode`.

 ```js
 document.body.accessibleNode.appendChild(virtualNode);